 Professional Certificates.
-Visit the Graduate Certificates webpage or call (319) 467-1933 for further details.
-Current students interested in earning one or more certificates while completing an MBA should visit the Certificates & Dual Degrees webpage and are also encouraged to speak with their advisor.
+Visit the Certificate-only Admissions webpage or call (319) 467-1933 for further details.
+Current students interested in earning one or more certificates while completing an MBA should visit the Graduate & Professional Certificates webpage and are also encouraged to speak with their advisor.